Did you know?

 Diet

 Fish is a dolphin’s primary food source.
-But they also eat shrimp, squid, mollusks, and the soft parts of other marine creatures.
+But they also eat shrimp, squid, mollusks, crustaceans and the soft parts of other marine creatures.
 Scientists have determined that they eat around twenty-two pounds of fish a day.
-They have been observed working to herd a shoal of fish together in order to catch as many as possible.
-They circle the fish, trapping them in what is essentially a mini whirlpool.
-Then, they charge and force the fish onto a mud flat.
+They have been observed working to trap schools of fish together to catch as many as possible.
+They sometimes hunt in groups with other dolphins too.
+By producing clicking sounds and interpreting the returning echoes.

 They also have powerful eyesight, aided by a tapetum lucidum, which allows them to see well in dark light.